daboross/screeps-rs/README.md

 ![terrain rendering screenshot][terrain-image]

-This client is built on two main projects:
+This client is built on three main projects:
-- [`rust-screeps-api`] implements networking and parsing of network results
+- [`rust-screeps-api`] implements HTTP calls, endpoints and json result parsing
+- [`scrs-network`] implements result caching, keeping track of http and websocket connections, and providing an 'event' api
 - [`screeps-rs`] implements rendering and a UI

 [`rust-screeps-api`] can:

 - Connect to screeps.com with HTTP calls and websocket connections
 - Authenticate
-- Retrieve room terrain, map room overviews, basic user information and some room details.
+- Retrieve room terrain, map room overviews, basic user information and room details.

 [`screeps-rs`] can:

 - Connect to screeps.com
 - Login through a UI
-- Render basic room terrain and user information.
+- Render basic room terrain, map view, and information of the logged in user.

 Eventually, this will be able to connect to both the [official server][screeps] and any [private server][screeps-os] instances run by users.

+Neighbor projects:

+- APIs:
+  - [`python-screeps`] implements a compact screeps API interface in python
+  - [`node-screeps-api`] implements an interface for the screeps API in node.js
+- Clients:
+  - [`ricochet1k/screeps-client`] implements a full screeps room viewer in browser JavaScript
+  - [`ags131/screeps-client`] implements a slightly-less-full screeps room viewer in browser JavaScript
+  - [`screeps-silica`] is directly connected to screeps-rs, using Scala to accomplish the same goals

 [`screeps-rs`] uses the `Akashi` font.
 It is included with permission from [Ten by Twenty][ten-by-twenty].